wp-plugins/nextgen-facebook/readme.txt

 * If you generally have a featured image for your posts and pages, you may set the "Maximum Number of Images" to "1".
 This will prevent the plugin from searching your content for additional images (the featured image counts as "1" and the plugin will stop there).

-* For posts and pages, the content text is used to define the Open Graph description meta property value (if no excerpt is available).
-If you generally don't use excerpts, and your content does not rely on shortcodes or plugins to render it's text, you may uncheck the "Apply Content Filters" option.
+* For posts and pages, if no excerpt text has been entered, the content text is used to define the Open Graph description meta property value.
+If you generally don't use excerpts, and your content does not rely on shortcodes or plugins to render its text, you may uncheck the "Apply Content Filters" option.

+* If you don't use the `[ngfb /]` shortcode, you can uncheck the "Enable Shortcode" option (the default is unchecked).

 == Advanced Usage ==